Disclaimer! Please note that this chapter contains sexual references and may not be suitable for younger readers

 ‘Maybe we shouldn’t…’

-He pushes her back against the hay.
-‘I definitely think we should…’ He silences her lame protests with a kiss.
+He pushes her back against the hay, ‘I definitely think we should…’ silencing her lame protests with a kiss.

 He closes his eyes and gives in to the feeling of Honey’s expert kissing.
 But in his mind it’s Taïga he’s holding in his arms.

-She pulls his t-shirt off and lets her hands roam over his lithe muscular body, making him groan with anticipation.
+She pulls his t-shirt off and lets her hands roam over his smooth, hard chest, moving down over his abs, following his happy trail.
+She unbuttons the first button of his jeans, letting her hand slip inside his underwear, making him groan in anticipation.

 ‘Ohmygod!
 What are you doing!?!’
 A shocked Taïga, back from her dinner with Loki, can’t believe her eyes.
 She heard noise from the landing when she came in to check on the horses but now she regrets being curious.

-A half hour later, Honey picks her clothes up and gets dressed.
-‘We had a good time, didn’t we?’
+A half hour later, Honey picks her scattered clothes up and gets dressed.
+‘We had a good time, didn’t we?’ she asks, buttoning her shirt.

 ‘Are you sure you’ve got my number?’